Frequently Asked Questions

 My access code isn’t working.

-Please double check that the access code is spelled correctly, and remember, it is case sensitive.
-Also try typing it instead of copying and pasting it, as sometimes this can add hidden format spacing that would cause the access code to be incorrect.
+Double check that the access code is spelled correctly, and remember, it is case sensitive.
+Try entering it directly instead of copying and pasting to eliminate the possibility of hidden format spacing.

 Find answers to any questions you have about state reporting.
 If you don't see an answer to your question, please reach out to support.